Skip to main content

 Add Status Check Form

-Within a few clicks you’ll be able to set up a dashboard of your SSL certificates, giving you an easy overview of when they expire.
+Within a few clicks you’ll be able to set up a dashboard of your TLS/SSL certificates, giving you an easy overview of when they expire.
 You may also opt in to email notifications to remind you when you a certificate is in danger of expiring.
-If you sign up for the free beta now, you can monitor the expiry of up to 25 SSL certificates on your own personal dashboard.
+If you sign up for the free beta now, you can monitor the expiry of up to 25 TLS/SSL certificates on your own personal dashboard.

-SSL Expiry Alerts
+TLS/SSL Expiry Alerts

 πŸ‘‰ prettygoodping.com πŸ‘ˆ